 This claim must confirm what the grant will be used for.
+For example, purchasing livestock or purchasing agricultural machinery as outlined in your schedule of works

 Payment will be made following any inspection or administrative checks that may be required.
 You will receive payment in sterling by BACS into your nominated bank account within three months of the receipt of the claim.
+The Sterling payment will be based on the Euro conversion rate applicable for the month and year that your claim is received in the area office.